(386) 437-3258 Ext 105

 Sandy Brogan prepares our bags of emergency food on most Mondays, so they are ready for Tuesday.
 She is a devoted wife and mother who finds the time to help us with emergency bags of food which we call “Food for One Day”.
 These bags are distributed on Tuesdays to people who live outdoors.
 Jill not only fills the bags, but she organizes the food donations that come to the office.
 She is organized!

-These four volunteers give their time and efforts for the mission of the Sheltering Tree.
+These volunteers give their time and efforts for the mission of the Sheltering Tree.
 We thank them for their faithful and outstanding assistance every week.

 Copyright © 2018 The Sheltering Tree, a subsidiary of Flagler County Assistance Center (FCAF) - All Rights Reserved.